Toni500github/customfetch/README.md

 * Really customizable and fast, check [Config (with explanation)](#config-with-explanation) section
 * Lightweight
 >[!NOTE]
->enabling GUI support may slow down customfetch a bit because it needs to load the GUI libraries at runtime\
+>enabling GUI mode may slow down customfetch a bit because it needs to load the GUI libraries at runtime\
 >To check if it's enabled or not, run "cufetch --version"

 ## Depends
+currently there aren't any dependencies to install.
-currently nothing, if need to install with GUI support install: `gtk3 gtkmm3`
+If you want to install with GUI mode install: `gtk3` and `gtkmm3` from your package manager

 ## Installation
 ### Arch and based (unstable) (AUR)